friendly-neighborhood-product-manager/DoneZone/README.md

 # DoneZone

 DoneZone is a lightweight task-board app hosted on GitHub Pages with Supabase Auth and Supabase Postgres as the backend.
-It is a standalone app with no local workbook backend, no local Python server, and no Oracle-specific branding.
+It is a standalone app with no Oracle-specific branding.

 Production URL: